You are here:

 EPA Criminal Enforcement video's are available on the EPA's YouTube Channel through the links offered below.

-EPA's National Enforcement Investigations Center - EPA's National Enforcement Investigations Center provides the scientific support behind some of the Nation's most complicated environmental enforcement cases.
+EPA's National Enforcement Investigations Center - EPA's National Enforcement Investigations Center (NEIC) provides the scientific support behind some of the Nation's most complicated environmental enforcement cases.
 Take a look inside the laboratories and see how their efforts tie in to the investigative process.

 Criminal Enforcement Overview - Criminal enforcement is EPA's strongest sanction and its criminal enforcement office investigates and helps the U.S. Department of Justice prosecute violators who, as a result of their intentional disregard of the law or their criminal negligence, seriously threaten public health and the environment.